carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   2. A company has divested a single business unit and needs to move the AWS account owned by the business unit to another AWS Organization.
 How can this be achieved?
      - Migrate the account using the AWS Organizations console.
 To do this you must have root or IAM access to both the member and master accounts.
 Resources will remain under the control of the migrated account.

+### AWS Control Tower

+- It automates the setup of a new landing zone using best practices blueprints for identity, federated access, and account structure.
+- The account factory automates provisioning of new accounts in your organization.
+As a configurable account template, it helps you standardize the provisioning of new accounts with pre-approved account configurations.
+You can configure your account factory with pre-approved network configuration and region selections.

 ### AWS OpsWorks

 - It is a Managed **Configuration as Code** Service that lets you use Chef and Puppet to automate how server are configured, deployed, managed across EC2 instances using Code.